Get

 • Spread the word.
 Because rabies isn’t as prevalent in Canada and the United States as it is in other places around the world, the best thing you can do on World Rabies Day is spread awareness about this horrifying disease.

-• Educate yourself on bite prevention.
+• Educate yourself on bite prevention and medical care if it occurs.
 Bite prevention is key in reducing your risk of contracting the disease.
-Leave all wildlife alone and know your risk; most cases of rabies deaths in the U.S. occur through contact with infected bites, followed by exposure to rabid dogs whilst traveling internationally.
+Leave all wildlife alone and know your risk; most cases of rabies deaths in the U.S. occur through contact with infected bites, followed by exposure to rabid dogs while traveling internationally.
+Make sure you seek urgent medical attention after a potential rabies exposure; this simple step can save your life.

 • Spay and neuter your pets.
-Spaying and neutering reduces the number of unwanted pets that either become strays or are improperly cared for or regularly vaccinated.
+Spaying and neutering reduce the number of unwanted pets that either become strays or are improperly cared for or regularly vaccinated.

 cat vaccination